excellalabs/modern-java/README-chapter-16.md

     Shop client:
     1. Query the shop to retrieve the price of a product.
     1. Read the price from the Future or block until it becomes available.

+    _(solution in branch `exercise-16.2.1`)_

+1. 16.2.2.
+Dealing with errors

+    Key points:
+    - clients should use overloaded `get` method to pass timeout
+    - propagate the Exception that caused the problem inside the `CompletableFuture` through its `completeExceptionally` method

+    Exceptions and unhandled, so will remain confined in the thread which is trying to calculate the product price, so kills it.
+This will block the client waiting for the result forever.

+    Handle the exception in the proper way:

+    1. If the price calculation completed normally, complete the Future with the price.
+    1. Otherwise, complete the Future exceptionally with the Exception that caused the failure.

+    _(solution in branch `exercise-16.2.2`)_